| |

 HOW TO COLOR MERINGUE

-PREPAPRE PIPING BAGS
+PREPARE PIPING BAGS

 To pipe mermaid tails, I used 2 piping tips: star piping tip #21, and for the mermaid’s body I used petal tip #103, or you can use petal tip #104.

-Fit a large piping bag with a star piping tip and fill it with teal-colored meringue (steps 1-3).
-Fill a piping bag fitted with a petal tip with pink and purple meringue, alternating colors (steps 4-6).
+• Fit a large piping bag with a star piping tip and fill it with teal-colored meringue (steps 1-3).

 HOW TO PIPE MERMAID TAIL MERINGUE COOKIES

-Have a mermaid tail template ready, place it onto a baking sheet, and layer a parchment on top of it.
+Have a mermaid tail template ready, place it on a baking sheet, and layer a piece of parchment on top.
 Pipe a straight vertical line with teal meringue across the middle of each mermaid tail (steps 1-2).
 Gently push a lollipop stick into the meringue (step 3).
+Pipe the fluke with teal meringue, pipe 6 strokes, 3 on each side (steps 4-8).

 BAKE MERINGUE COOKIES